jqdurham/rest-sample/README.md

 # RESTful API Sample Application

 This application provides a very basic Go RESTful web server intended to run on http://localhost:8080.
 The API writes data to in-memory caches which are wiped clean upon restart.
-The RESTful components of this API are generated from a OpenAPI 3.0 [document](docs/openapi.json), ensuring code stays in alignment with the documentation.
+The RESTful components of this API are generated from an OpenAPI 3.0 [document](docs/openapi.json), ensuring code stays in alignment with the documentation.

 ### Requirements